Sajakhtar/react-daisyui/README.md

 # To Do

-- stacks.js packages and auth
+- stacks.js packages and auth - done
+- stacks.js logout
+- fix DaisyUI